FTSE 100 rises on commodity stocks, jobs data boost; Oxford Biomedica jumps | Business

 FTSE 100 rises on commodity stocks, jobs data boost; Oxford Biomedica jumps

-Oil majors BP and Royal Dutch Shell, and banking stocks gained more than 1% each.
-The domestically focussed mid-cap FTSE 250 index advanced 0.8%.

-Official data showed Britain's unemployment rate unexpectedly fell again to 4.8% between January and March, compared with a forecast of 4.9%.
-Separate data for April also showed a further improvement in the labor market, with the number of employees on company payrolls in Britain increasing by 97,000 as companies adjusted to the lifting of coronavirus restrictions.
+The domestically focussed mid-cap FTSE 250 index climbed 0.7%.
+Britain's unemployment rate fell again, to 4.8% between January and March, and hiring rose further in April, according to data that showed employers gearing up for the easing of curbs.

+"It is a general return to a bit of risk-on in the markets out there.
+We have some data out of the UK and several countries in Europe easing their restrictions have contributed to a general sense that the reopening is underway and that will boost cyclical stocks in particular," said Simona Gambarini, a markets economist at Capital Economics.
+The FTSE 100 has gained nearly 9.4% year-to-date as investors flocked to energy, materials and banking stocks that are seen benefiting the most from a stronger economic recovery due to speedy COVID-19 vaccinations and government support.

-Oxford Biomedica surged 8% after it doubled the revenue expectation from its COVID-19 vaccine supply deal with drugmaker AstraZeneca.
+Fund managers loaded up on UK stocks and cut exposure to technology stocks as rising inflation and "taper tantrum" fears leave growth stocks vulnerable to pullbacks, Bank of America's May fund manager survey released on Tuesday found.
+Among other stocks, Oxford Biomedica gained 6% after it doubled the revenue expectation from its COVID-19 vaccine supply deal with drugmaker AstraZeneca.

+Imperial Brands rose 2.1% after the tobacco company reiterated its full-year outlook.
+Mobile operator Vodafone Group slipped 6.9% on reporting a 1.2% drop in annual adjusted earnings, as COVID-19 hit roaming revenue and handset sales.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)